-Emeritus Professor Louis Charles Birch (1918 – 2009) - memories from the School of Biological Sciences
+Emeritus Professor Louis Charles Birch (1918 – 2009) - memories from the Biological Sciences

-Professor Charles Birch – a giant in the field of ecology and the man who created the School of Biological Sciences in 1962 by amalgamating the departments of Botany and Zoology.
+Professor Charles Birch – a giant in the field of ecology and the man who created the Biological Sciences in 1962 by amalgamating the departments of Botany and Zoology.

 Do you have memories of Professor Charles Birch?

 If so, we would like biology alumni and members of staff, old and new, to share stories and photographs of Professor Birch.

 29 September, 2010

 "Paul Ehrlich called him the greatest ecologist of the twentieth century, but then, like other admirers, he didn't have to work with him.
 Some people in the Faculty treated him with wry detachment (or worse) and some of this attitude would filter through to any biologist who served on Faculty committees.